UlanqabBadGuy/UlanqabBadGuy/README.md

 ### Hi there 👋
 #### This is Harvery.
-- 🔭 I have graduated from BJUT and UCD.
+- 🔭 I have graduated from UCD.
 Yeaaah!
 - 🌱 I’m currently learning Medical report generation
-- 💬 I will join in HKU to start the master degree lectures.
+- 💬 I am in HKU for the master degree lectures now.
 I am looking forward to a PhD position next year.

 ## Links：
 - Linkedin：[Jiahui Han](https://www.linkedin.com/in/jiahui-han520/)